 “Then Abraham bowed down to the ground, but he laughed to himself in disbelief.
 “How could I become a father at the age of 100?” he thought.
 “And how can Sarah have a baby when she is ninety years old?”

 When was the last time you gasped or even laughed at what you felt God was calling you to do?
 If our vision does not make us laugh to ourselves and wonder if we heard God correctly, it probably isn’t a God vision.
-When God gives someone a vision or calls someone to do something, the first response should be, “Are you sure about this, God?”
+When God gives someone a vision, dream, or calls someone to do something, the first response should be, “Are you sure about this, God?”

 I think one of the biggest things that limits our growth as Christians is having a small vision or even no vision at all for our lives.
-Abraham became the “Friend of God” and the “Father of Faith” because of the process of receiving a vision from God and then spending years working towards that vision.
+Abraham became the “Friend of God” and the “Father of Faith” because of the process of receiving a vision from God and then spending years working towards it.
 It was what guided him and kept him focused throughout his life.

-Any vision, dream, or big goal that I can accomplish myself is probably not a God-vision.
+Any vision, dream, idea, or big goal that I can accomplish myself is probably not a God-vision.
 That does not make it bad but it might just be the second best to what God wants for me.
 God will never force a big vision or dream onto us.
 We can live a comfortable life and just focus on being happy.

 The fact that we still read Abraham’s story and it is held up throughout Scripture as our example should tell us something important.
 The writer of Hebrews said, “And without faith, it is impossible to please God.
 Anyone who wants to come to him must believe that God exists and that he rewards those who sincerely seek him.”
 (Hebrews 11: 6)